AusClimateService/npcp/reports/phase1/phase1_report.md

 some NPCP members are also interested in applying bias correction directly to GCM output.
-In order to better understand how GCM outputs that have been dynamically downscaled and then bias corrected compare to GCM outputs that are directly bias corrected, the three assessment tasks were also completed on the ACCESS-ESM1-5 output using the ECDFM and QDC methods.
+In order to better understand how GCM outputs that have been dynamically downscaled and then bias corrected compare to GCM outputs that are directly bias corrected, the three assessment tasks were also completed on GCM output using the ECDFM and QDC methods.

 The data arising from each bias correction method was compared on a number of metrics